 It is important to reflect on your skills, interests and priorities.

 Take the Holland Quiz Free first step!
-Checklist prioritizes six interest areas to generate your top three (print it).
+Print out this checklist to prioritize six interest areas.
 Then take your top-scoring categories to our Labour Market section and type your codes into the ONET under "Advanced Search > Interests" to see which jobs value the same areas as you!

 What is your academic major's Holland "code"?
 See this chart with general categories of fit, here.